dieterich-lab/DCC/README.rst

   $ DCC @samplesheet -mt1 @mate1 -mt2 @mate2 -D -S -R [Repeats].gtf -an [Annotation].gtf -Pi -F -M -Nr 5 6 -fg

-  # Details of parameters please refer to the help page of DCC:
+  # For details on the parameters please refer to the help page of DCC:
   $ DCC -h

 By default, DCC assume the data are stranded, for non-stranded data, use -N flag.